captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-...
-A student, yes.
+…A student, yes.
 When you graduating?

 ---

 ## LULU:
-Not for like, not for, but, like soon, or soon-ish ….....
+Not for like, not for, but, like soon, or soon-ish …....

 ---